idgregga7100/LMM_for_large_GWAS/README.md

 ### BOLT-LMM

-BOLT requires that categorical phenotypes are coded control=0 and case=1.
+BOLT requires that categorical phenotypes are coded control=0 and case=1, but otherwise script can be used for categorical or continuous phenotypes with no adjustment needed.

 Command to run with provided test data using nohup:
 ```